Early Stages of Dusty Tori: The First Infrared Spectra from a Highly Multiscale Quasar Simulation: Conclusions

 These results suggest a dust torus formation picture in which the early phases are dominated by a magnetically supported, geometrically thick outer accretion disk fed by dusty inflows from the circumnuclear ISM, producing a heavily buried, Compton-thick AGN with strong IR anisotropy.
 If an AGN-driven outflow is strong enough to excavate bipolar cavities, it can reveal a standard type 1/2 system while retaining IR anisotropy that reflect the direction of dusty feeding.

-The simulations here represent the first attempt to create observable predictions from a fully self-consistent, quasar formation simulation spanning cosmological to ISCO scales, but there are several key directions to expand upon.
-In principle, it is possible to expand this post-processing radiation analysis directly to galactic scales ($\gtrsim 100$ pc), explicitly including the stellar population and diffuse ISM dust contributions, in order to place the AGN emission in the context of the host galaxy SED and determine direct system observables.
-The broad line region is another largely unconstrained region that lies on the boundary between physics conveniently probed self-consistently by FIF, and would be a particularly interesting target for a radiative transfer analysis as there are no obvious gas clouds present in this system.
+The simulations here represent the first attempt to create observable predictions from a fully self-consistent, quasar formation simulation the cosmological environment to scales significantly below the dust sublimation region, but there are several key directions to expand upon.
+In principle, it is possible to expand this post-processing radiation analysis directly to galactic scales ($\gtrsim 100$ pc), explicitly including the stellar population and diffuse ISM dust contributions, in order to place the AGN emission in the context of the host galaxy spectra and determine direct system observables.
+The broad line region is another largely unconstrained region that lies on the boundary between physics conveniently probed self-consistently by FORGE'd in FIRE, and would be a particularly interesting target for a radiative transfer analysis as there are no obvious gas clouds present in this system.
 Moreover, explicitly following the dynamics of the outflow through de-refinement would give insight into the dynamics and observable of the dust torus as well as the surrounding AGN system.
 We hope to explore these directions in future work.

 \software{ \href{https://github.com/SKIRT/SKIRT9}{\texttt{SKIRT}}: \cite{SKIRT_2020}; \href{https://github.com/yt-project/yt}{\texttt{yt}}: \cite{yt}; \href{https://www.numpy.org/}{\texttt{numpy}}: \cite{numpy} \href{https://www.matplotlib.org/}{\texttt{matplotlib}}: \cite{matplotlib} \href{https://www.scipy.org/}{\texttt{scipy}}: \cite{scipy} \href{https://www.astropy.org/}{\texttt{astropy}}: \cite{astropy18} \href{https://www.pandas.pydata.org/}{\texttt{pandas}}: \cite{pandas} \href{https://scikit-image.org}{\texttt{scikit-image}}: \cite{skimage}; }